Suspension > Replacing the front shock absorbers and strut upper mounts on Twingo 2

 The hook must be positioned at the valve recess (2nd photo).

-Twingo 2 wheel cover
+Twingo 2 wheel trim

-Twingo wheel cover removal hook
+Twingo wheel trim removal hook

-Remove the wheel cover
+Remove the LH wheel trim

 Op 06

-Do not remove the screws for now.
+Do not remove the bolts for now.

-Do not remove the screws for now.
+Do not remove the bolts for now.

 Twingo 2 front wheel studs